 The length of therapy will vary depending on the nature of your problem and the frequency, intensity, and duration of your symptoms.
 Successful therapy can be done in a few sessions or may take a year or longer.
 Research on psychotherapy shows that change begins early in the treatment process.
 In fact, the majority of people in therapy tend to experience relief within the first eight psychotherapy sessions.
 You may not be finished with your therapy in that time frame, but you should expect to see improvement in your symptoms and your outlook.
 If you are not sensing that you are making progress by the eighth session, you should discuss this with your therapist and consider finding another therapist or therapeutic approach, since research also shows that increased “dosage” of a therapy that is not working early on does not lead to an improved outcome.
 Happily, most of the time, clients will sense that they are on the right track and feeling somewhat better early in the therapy, giving them further hope and determination to pursue their goals.

 We are not medical doctors and do not prescribe medications.
-We often consult with physicians who prescribe medications to our clients, and we can work with your doctor to integrate your therapy with your medication treatment.
-We can also refer you to physicians who can evaluate you for psychiatric medications and can advise you about whether you might benefit from medication.
+We often consult with physicians, psychiatric nurse practitioners, and physician assistants who prescribe medications to our clients, and we can work with your prescriber to integrate your therapy with your medication treatment.
+We can also refer you to physicians and prescribers who can evaluate you for psychiatric medications and can advise you about whether you might benefit from medication.

-Our usual fee is $130 for a 45-minute therapy appointment.
-We participate with many, but not all, health insurance plans.
+Our usual fee is $150 for a 45-minute therapy appointment.
+We participate with several, but not all, health insurance plans.
 If we participate with your health insurance, your insurance plan is likely to cover a portion of the fee.
 Some of the larger insurance plans we currently participate with include:

-- Carefirst – Blue Cross Blue Shield ( including: Federal BCBS, Carefirst PPO, and Blue Choice HMO plans)
+- Carefirst – Blue Cross Blue Shield (including Federal BCBS, Carefirst PPO, Blue Choice HMO, and most other Blue Cross/Blue Shield plans)